Shania Twain: 2002–2004: Up!

 Eight of the tracks were released as singles in various markets.
 The first single from the album, "I'm Gonna Getcha Good!" became a top 10 country hit in the US, after debuting at No. 24 after only five days of airplay; but only made the Top 40 on the pop charts.
-It was a much bigger hit on the other side of the Atlantic, released in a pop version, the single hit 4 in the UK.
+The pop version hit 4 in the UK.
 In Australia, Germany and France, the song reached the Top 15 in each case.
 The follow-up single was the title track, which reached the Top 15 in the US country charts but only reached 63 on the pop charts.
-The second European single, and third single overall, became the mid-tempo song "Ka-Ching!" (which was never released as a single in North America) with lyrics where Twain was criticizing unchecked consumerism.
-The song eventually became another smash hit in the important European markets, reaching 1 in Germany and Austria and other European countries, the UK Top 10 and the Top 15 in France.
-"Ka-Ching!" remains one of Twain's most-successful singles internationally.
+The second European single, and third single overall, became the mid-tempo song "Ka-Ching!" (which was never released as a single in North America) with lyrics where she was criticizing unchecked consumerism.
+The song eventually became another hit in the European markets, reaching 1 in Germany and Austria and other European countries, the UK Top 10 and the Top 15 in France.

-The fourth single from the album would be the most successful in the US, the romantic ballad "Forever and for Always".
+The fourth single from the album was the most successful in the US, the romantic ballad "Forever and for Always".
 It was released in April 2003 and peaked at 4 on the country chart, 1 on the Adult Contemporary chart and 20 on the Billboard Hot 100.
-Again, success was even bigger on the other side of the Atlantic with "Forever and For Always" again reaching the Top 10 in both, the UK and Germany.
+"Forever and For Always" reached the Top 10 in the UK and Germany.
 The other four singles from the album were "Thank You Baby!
 (For Makin' Someday Come So Soon)", "She's Not Just a Pretty Face", "When You Kiss Me" and "It Only Hurts When I'm Breathing".
 All eight singles had accompanying music videos.
 The title track "Up!", and "When You Kiss Me" saw release in limited edition to European countries, such as Germany, in early 2004.
 By January 2008, Up! had sold 5.5 million copies in the US and was certified as 11× platinum (Diamond) by the RIAA.
-This made Twain the only female artist in history to have three consecutive albums certified Diamond by the RIAA.
+This made her the only female artist in history to have three consecutive albums certified Diamond by the RIAA.